 The idea is to remove all traces of white, and to get a bright orange ground color.
 This creates a very bright red and orange cornsnake.
 Some breeders use hypomelanistic corns as a starting point, since many hypos have thinner borders.
 The motley pattern (used to create sunglow motleys) also tends to reduce the border thickness and get rid of a lot, or all, of the white.
+The diffused and striped patterns have also been used to augment the sunglow look.
 Some sunglow offspring will start out with white borders, which will then fade out as they mature.
 Amelanistic cornsnakes cannot be het for this look.

-Morphs using Anerythrism: Pastel Ghost, Pastel Motley, Pastel Ghost Motley (\$50-100, varies)
+Morphs using Anerythrism:

+Pastel Ghost, Pastel Motley, Pastel Ghost Motley (\$50-80, varies)

 Individual breeders use all of these terms differently.
 Generally it refers to softened pinkish saddles and/or ground colors on a number of different anery-based cornsnake morphs.
+As with other anerys, the males tend to be more colorful and "more pastel" than the females.